rakeshpai/fast-fp.macro/README.md

 npm install --save-dev fast-fp.macro@beta
 ```

-You'll also have to ensure that your project already has [`babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros) in it.
+You'll also have to ensure that your project already has [`babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros) configured.
 If you are using [create-react-app](https://github.com/facebook/create-react-app) or [gatsby](https://www.gatsbyjs.org/), you already have `babel-plugin-macros`.
 If not, do the following:
 ```
 npm install --save-dev babel-plugin-macros
 ```